This tool will help you:

 In Royal Mail Ltd v Jhuti IRLR 251 CA, the Court of Appeal held that a claimant cannot succeed in a whistleblowing unfair dismissal claim where the decision-maker was unaware of the protected disclosure at the time of the decision to dismiss.

 Ms Jhuti sought leave to appeal the decision to the Supreme Court and permission to appeal was granted on 19 March 2018.
-The Supreme Court will set a date to hear the appeal in due course.
+The Supreme Court heard the appeal on 12 and 13 June 2019.

 I would certainly recommend XpertHR for its up-to-date legal information and ability to make one’s life much easier at the click of a button.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.

 Reed Business Information Limited trading as XpertHR is an Appointed Representative of Abbey Protection Group Limited which is authorised and regulated by the Financial Conduct Authority.